PolkadotOpenSourceGrants/apply/applications/polkabind.md

 ### The tutorial

-The [Polkabind repository](https://github.com/Polkabind/polkabind) features an example iOS app that does a simple token transfer.
-The app doesn't contain the Polkabind Swift package, so the user can import it as any Swift Package through Xcode and the SPM (Swift Package Manager).
-A step by step tutorial on how to achieve that is in the Polkabind README, illustrated with screenshots.
+The [Polkabind repository](https://github.com/Polkabind/polkabind) features an example iOS and Android app that does a simple token transfer.
+A step by step tutorial on how to run the examples is in the Polkabind README, illustrated with screenshots.

 ### Ecosystem Fit